-The chances of siding distortion occurring on any given house are extremely small.
+The chances of siding distortion or melting occurring on any given house are extremely small.
 Vinyl siding is the most popular choice of exterior cladding, and has been for about two decades.
 There are tens of millions of houses sided with vinyl.
 Only a tiny percentage of those houses have been affected by exposure to concentrated sunlight reflected from windows.

 A very narrow set of conditions needs to come together in order to cause the problem, and this happens very infrequently.
 If your house has not been affected in the past, it is not likely to be affected in the future.
 This can change, however, if windows are replaced (either on your home or your neighbor’s) with ones that are more likely to concentrate the sunlight, or if something that blocked sunlight is removed.

 It is not possible to predict what distance is at greatest risk or whether there is a “safe” distance from the window.
 This is a topic of on-going research.
 The range or “zone” of distance from the window in which the reflected beam is most concentrated depends mostly on the curvature of the glass.
 The curve can be different for different windows, and can even change in the same window under different temperature and atmospheric pressure conditions.